7RU7H/Archive/Hacker-Distros/Kali/Kali.md

 ## Installation

+One thing to consider is preseeding an unattended installation for ultimate customisability, another being the recent additions of metapackages to `apt instal kali-<metapackage>` that are catergorisation of tools themed by task.

 [Download from this site.]([https://www.kali.org/downloads/](https://www.kali.org/downloads/) Use `cat /proc/cpuinfo` or this fancy grep(`grep -qP '^flags\s*:.*\blm\b' /proc/cpuinfo && echo 64-bit || echo 32-bit`) to check whether you are have 32 or 64 bit CPU.
 Make sure verify integrity and authenticity with  `sha256sum $ISO`.
 You could also use a key server: `wget -q -O - https://archive.kali.org/archive-key.asc | gpg --import`.
 There are various GUI tools on all OS for USB formating and creating bootable disks, but here with a Linux Distro:
 ```bash
 # be root